ple1n/strprox/README.md

-# State of art prefix fuzzy autocompletion
+# State of Art Instant Prefix Fuzzy Autocompletion

 See [math](./topk_search.typ) in Typst.